Don't let stairs be a barrier!

 When you require a modest level change, you have three general choices:

 - Platform lift

 Ramps?
 Platform lifts take a lot less space than ramps.
 Industry recommendations for ramps suggest one linear foot per vertical inch of rise and turnaround platforms every 15-20 feet.
 Using these guidelines, you would need a ramp of over 36 feet plus one or two turnaround platform(s) to safely rise three feet (36 inch).
 A platform lift will occupy a much smaller footprint and, in most cases, is LESS expensive than a properly built ramp.
 Should your need for a platform lift end, platform lifts are easy to remove and the location is more easily returned to its original condition.

 Stairlifts?
-Stairlifts are great solutions when the rider is able to sit in the stairlift chair.
-Transferring to the stairlift chair from a wheelchair, power chair or walker is great too but, if the rider uses a special chair or walker, either a duplicate chair/walker must be on both floors or the chair/walker must also be transported for the rider to use.
+Stairlifts are great solutions when the rider is safely and easily able to sit in and/or transfer to the stairlift chair.
+You will want to think about the capabilities of the rider now and in the future.
+Transferring to the stairlift chair from a wheelchair, power chair or walker is great but, if the rider uses a special chair or walker, either a duplicate chair/walker must be on both floors or the chair/walker must also be transported for the rider to use.